 There are two standard forms of written Chinese: Simplified Chinese (SC) and Traditional Chinese (TC).
-SC is used in the People’s Republic of China (PRC), normally employing the GB2312-80 or GBK character set.
-TC is used in Taiwan, Hong Kong, and Macau, normally employing the Big Five character set.
+SC is used in the People’s Republic of China (PRC).
+TC is used in Taiwan, Hong Kong, and Macau.

 Conversion from one script to another is a complex matter.
 The main problem of SC to TC conversion is that the mapping is one-to-many.
 For example, the simplified form 发 maps to either of the traditional forms 發 or 髮.
 Conversion must also deal with vocabulary differences and context-dependence.